Love Happy: Musical numbers

-The film has a musical score and lyrics by Ann Ronell, with a lively film noirish dance version of a Sadie Thompson number.
-The piece feature's Vera-Ellen and former ballet dancer Paul Valentine as one of the United States Marines on a South Pacific Island.
+The film has a musical score and lyrics by Ann Ronell, with a lively dance version of a Sadie Thompson number.
+The piece features Vera-Ellen and former ballet dancer Paul Valentine on a South Pacific Island.

 Chico plays a duet on "Gypsy Love Song" with actor-musician Leon Belasco as Mr. Lyons, the owner of the stage props and costumes.
-Belasco, on violin, starts playing many fancy trills until Chico says, "Look, Mista Lyons, I know you wanna make a good impression – but please, don't play better than me!"
-Chico played this same tune in the Marx Bros. first film The Cocoanuts 20 years earlier, in 1929.
+Chico played this same song in the Marx Brothers' first film, The Cocoanuts, 20 years earlier.